The Killers: Annual Christmas singles and Don't Waste Your Wishes

 Beginning in 2006, the Killers released annual Christmas themed singles and videos in aid of the charity Product Red, supporting The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 The band released ten Christmas themed songs and music videos as singles: "A Great Big Sled" (2006), "Don't Shoot Me Santa" (2007), "Joseph, Better You than Me" (2008), "Happy Birthday Guadalupe!"
 (2009), "Boots" (2010), "The Cowboys' Christmas Ball" (2011), "I Feel It in My Bones" (2012), "Christmas In LA" (2013), "Joel the Lump of Coal" (2014), and "Dirt Sledding" (2015).
 On November 30, 2011, they released the (RED) Christmas EP on iTunes which features all six songs that had been released up to that point.
 Over the years they have enlisted the help of other musicians and celebrities including Elton John, Neil Tennant (Pet Shop Boys), Toni Halliday (Curve), Wild Light, Mariachi El Bronx, Dawes, Owen Wilson, Jimmy Kimmel & Richard Dreyfuss.
-In 2016 they announced that they would be releasing no more Christmas singles but that they hoped another band would carry on the tradition, to wrap things up they released a compilation album Don't Waste Your Wishes featuring all ten previous singles plus a cover of the holiday classic "I'll Be Home For Christmas" which featured vocals from Brandon Flowers' former elementary school teacher and Korean War veteran Ned Humphrey Hansen.
+In 2016, they announced that they would not be releasing any more Christmas singles, but that they hoped another band would carry on the tradition.
+On November 18, 2016, the band released Don't Waste Your Wishes, a compilation album which featured all ten previous singles, plus a cover of the holiday classic "I'll Be Home for Christmas", featuring vocals from Brandon Flowers' former elementary school teacher and Korean War veteran Ned Humphrey Hansen.
 All proceeds from the songs and the compilation album have been and will be donated to Product Red campaign and the fight against AIDS in Africa and as of 2016 they have raised over $1 million for the charity.